theRoboxx/betterfox-nixos/README.md

 only set if both its sections and subsection are enabled.
 Furthermore, a top level `enable` flag is present.

-Since Arkenfox's settings are *very* opinionated and shouldn't be used unless they've been reviewed and agreed with, both the top level `enable` flag and all sections `enable` flags are false by default.
+Since betterfox's settings are *very* opinionated and shouldn't be used unless they've been reviewed and agreed with, both the top level `enable` flag and all sections `enable` flags are false by default.
 On the other hand, the subsections `enable` flags are true by default.